brycewray/eleventy_solo/src/posts/2021/04/speaking-up-for-sass.md

 ### Nesting

 While [PostCSS](https://postcss.org) lets you nest selectors within parent selectors, the methods vary depending on which nesting plugin you use.
 Also, occasional changes in PostCSS and its universe of plugins can cause cross-plugin incompatibilities that make for problems.
 But Sass has long included nesting from the get-go, and it just works.
+The following continues using some of the variables from the earlier example.

 {% raw %}